 The original Jasper Hart Band was formed in October 1970 with Ken, Fred and Steve from Crusade plus Brian Johnson who had been with the others in Gobi Desert Kanoo Club.
-After gigging for a few months, the band was approached by comedienne Ruth Brown who was looking for a competent band to back her on the British cabaret circuit.
-The band had no hesitation in signing up with Ms Brown even though it meant a change in direction, smartening up their image and a gruelling rehearsal schedule.
-Ms Saxon also wanted the band to add a keyboard to their line up.
+After gigging for a few months, the band was approached by comedienne Ruth Saxon who was looking for a competent band to back her on the British cabaret circuit.
+The band had no hesitation in signing up with Ms Saxon even though it meant a change in direction, smartening up their image and a gruelling rehearsal schedule.
+Ruth Saxon Saxon also wanted the band to add a keyboard to their line up.
 Their previous keyboard player, Alan Taylorson from Crusade rejoined the band.

 Jasper Hart’s new role as a cabaret style backing band went well, with everyone happily churning out well known pop and soft rock classics with the odd song from the musical ‘Hair’ being chucked into the mix.
 Ruth Saxon along with Jasper Hart initially played at a lot of social clubs before moving on to the cabaret circuit.